BogdanSukonnov/questionnaire/TASK.md

  -

 features:
+- active questionary by start date and are not submitted by user
 - constructor injection with Lombok
 - Postgres jsonb for question options
 - Enum as String with Hibernate
 - N+1 fetch joining
 - optimistic locking
 - validation
-- OneToMany-MenyToOne cascade and orphan removal
+- OneToMany-ManyToOne cascade and orphan removal
 - id generation type sequence
 - api versioning
 - Dates as LocalDateTime, UTC db and server